ryumei/aws-billing-slack/README.md

 Create an IAM Policy

-Create an IAM user for codeship-deployment

 Create an IAM role *billing-slack* with CloudWatchReadOnlyAccess

+Create an IAM user for codeship-deployment (optional)

 #### Lambda